 each VIP has a savings pot that is specifically for vulnerable children within their community so they can be supported with food, school fees and materials.

 Using the VIP structure, members can take out loans to expand their businesses and then save their profits in the group.

-Beatrice is a member of our VIP in Kenya, and is now providing for her grandchildren through a number of businesses.
+Josephine is a member of our VIP in Kenya, and is now providing for her children through her new business.

 HOW DOES OUR VIP MODEL WORK?

 The VIP model is self-funded and self-regulated as groups only use internally generated funds.
 In every community where we work, the VIP follows the same process:

 1. VIP group members attend regular meetings where they each deposit money into a Savings Fund.
 Loans are then made from this to members who make a request and are approved by the rest of the group, and an interest rate is agreed.

 2. With their loans and knowledge from financial and entrepreneurial training sessions, members establish or improve a business.
 They then use profits to pay back their loan into the Savings Fund and their interest is put into the group’s Interest Fund.

 3. To make sure their meetings run smoothly and on time, members are required to contribute to a Fines Fund if they arrive late or break any of the rules of the group.